-These vegan buckwheat pancakes are healthy vegan gluten-free fluffy pancakes to starts the day.
-A pancake recipe with no milk, no eggs 100% vegan and rich in nutrient using gluten-free buckwheat flour.
+These vegan buckwheat pancakes are healthy vegan, gluten-free fluffy pancakes to start the day.
+A pancake recipe with no milk, no eggs, 100% vegan, and rich in nutrients using gluten-free buckwheat flour.

 What’s buckwheat flour?